Sea Swallow Facts

 Nevertheless, the greatest concentrations of its population does seem to be concentrated in a few specific, though separated, regions of the globe.
 That’s true because of the fact that this particular nudibranch appears in the greatest numbers in three areas.

 These include the coastal regions of South Africa, eastern Australia, and Europe.
 Yet, smaller concentrations also thrive in many temperate and tropical waters.
-Further, it does appear to have a decided preference for areas of the open ocean, away from land.
+It does, however, appear to have a decided preference for areas of the open ocean, away from land.

 Some distinctive characteristics further separate the Sea Swallow from other similar species, however.
 Firstly, and somewhat interestingly, at least scientifically, all members of this species develop as hermaphrodites, having both male and female reproductive organs.